The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #33

-Don't list compile artifacts in `.gitignore` They all end up in the build directory so each file type does not have to appear in `.gitignore`.
+Don't list compile artifacts in `.gitignore`.
+They all end up in the build directory so each file type does not have to appear in `.gitignore`.

-All of the following is nonsense that has propagated faster than covid in student code:
+All of the following is nonsense that has propagated faster than COVID in student code:

 #### Compiled Object files